barthofu/tscord/.github/CONTRIBUTING.md

 ## <a name="coc"></a> Code of Conduct

-Help us keep discord.ts open and inclusive.
+Help us keep TSCord open and inclusive.
 Please read and follow our [Code of Conduct][coc].

 ## <a name="question"></a> Got a Question or Problem?

 Do not open issues for general support questions as we want to keep GitHub issues for bug reports and feature requests.
-Instead, we recommend using [Discord Server](https://discord-ts.js.org/discord) to ask support-related questions.
+Instead, we recommend using [Discord Server](https://discord.gg/8P7jFpbKkb) to ask support-related questions.

 Discord is a much better place to ask questions since: